Pseudo-rotations vs. Rotations: Preliminaries

 Let $\bar{x}=(x,A)$ be a non-degenerate capped periodic orbit.
 The \emph{Conley--Zehnder index} $\mu(\bar{x})\in\Z$ is defined, up to a sign, as in \cite{Sa, SZ}.
 In this paper, we normalize $\mu$ so that $\mu(\bar{x})=n$ when $x$ is a non-degenerate maximum (with trivial capping) of an autonomous Hamiltonian with small Hessian.
 The \emph{mean index} $\hmu(\bx)\in\R$ measures, roughly speaking, the total angle swept by certain unit eigenvalues of the linearized flow $D\varphi^t_H|_x$ with respect to the trivialization associated with the capping; see \cite{Lo, SZ}.
 The mean index is defined even when $x$ is degenerate and depends continuously on $H$ and $\bx$ in the obvious sense.
 Furthermore,

 and the inequality is strict when $x$ is non-degenerate or even weakly non-degenerate, i.e., at least one of the eigenvalues is different from one, \cite{SZ}.
+To make sense of \eqref{eq:mean-cz} when $x$ is degenerate, one has to use one of the extensions of $\mu$ to degenerate orbits.
+This can be, for instance, the Robbin--Salamon index, \cite{RS}, or the upper or lower semi-continuous extension; cf.\ \cite{GG:convex}.
+However, the extension which is more useful for us is what we call the LS-index defined in Section \ref{sec:background}.
+It is specific to $\CP^n$ and non-local.
 The mean index is homogeneous with respect to iteration: $\hmu\big(\bx^k\big)=k\hmu(\bx)$.

 The index $\mu(x)$ of an un-capped orbit $x$ is well defined as an element of $\Z/2N\Z$.
 Likewise, the mean index $\hmu(x)$ is well defined as an element of $\R/2N\Z$.